truenas/documentation/content/SCALE/Virtualization/Docker.md

 ![SCALE Apps Container Settings](/images/SCALE/SCALEAppsPiHoleContainerSettings.png "SCALE Apps Container Settings")

 Clicking **Next** will open the Networking section.
 If the container needs special networking configuration it should be set here.
 Ports are configured in the next section.
-Once completed, click Next to move forward in the coniguration process.
+Once completed, click Next to move forward in the configuration process.

 The PiHole Docker Hub page lists a set of ports that will need to be set.
 These values may need to be adjusted depending on the configuration of your system.
 TrueNAS SCALE requires all Node Ports to be above 9000.